vkern/Digital-Safety-for-Open-Researchers/CONTRIBUTING.md

 # How To Contribute to Digital Safety for Open Researchers

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+Thank you for your interest in contributing to Digital Safety for Open Researchers :tada:!

-Restart your project vision here.
-Redundancy is your friend
+>Restate your project vision here.
+Redundancy is your friend.
->[Project] is ...

 Add some info on *why* people should read your contributor guidelines and *what* they are.